WebEngineering-Univaq/WebEngineering-Univaq.github.io/materiale-en.md

 ## Didactic Material

-> This material has been developed for the students of the Web Engineering course.
+> This material has been developed for the students of this course.
 Since knowledge *should* be considered everyone's heritage, my material is available to anyone who wants to study the course topics.
 However, such material *cannot be used, even in part, for other purposes or in other courses*, without my explicit permission and without citing the source.